lesha-co/cloud18/README.md

 Tracks subreddits to be processed:
 - `subreddit`: Subreddit name
 - `visited`: Boolean flag indicating whether the subreddit has been processed
+- `subscribers`: Number of subscribers (populated when the subreddit is visited)
 - `added_at`: Timestamp when the subreddit was added to the queue

 ## Seed Function